cavenditti/distd/README.md

 - Within a layer (i.e. nodes at the same level of the tree with mutual visibility) it works as a p2p network
 - Root server computes BLAKE3 hash trees (and assigns a 64-bit uid to each hash?
 To reduce overhead)

-- Client-server communication uses gRPC, at least for now
+- Client-server sync uses QUIC; HTTP is retained for publish and metadata-facing REST endpoints

 > [!NOTE]